-What to Highlight in a Security Officer Resume
+What to Highlight in a Security Resume

-Security Officers are responsible for keeping company property, assets, and environments safe and crime-free.
+Security Guards are responsible for keeping company property, assets, and environments safe and crime-free.
 This is the purpose of the job in a nutshell.
 To grab a recruiter’s attention; however, there are certain aspects of your job and technical competencies that need to shine through in your resume document.

 Secondly, you need to highlight the scope of your role, which refers to what your purpose of employment is.
-For instance, you could be in a passive protection role where you are tasked with watching CCTV cameras all day long, identifying threats, intruders or situations that may pose a risk to property or human lives.
-In other cases, your role could be more active where scanning, scrutinizing and monitoring takes place by walking around the premises or guarding key areas and spaces, and ensuring the safety of those within the company environment
+For instance, you could be in a passive protection role where you are tasked with watching CCTV cameras all day long, identifying threats, intruders, or situations that may pose a risk to property or human lives.
+In other cases, your role could be more active where scanning, scrutinizing and monitoring takes place by walking around the premises or guarding key areas and spaces and ensuring the safety of those within the company environment

-You may also want to mention specific KPI’s that you need to adhere to, for instance, checking windows, gates, and doors after the workday is finished to ensure all is properly locked and secured.
+You may also want to mention specific KPIs that you need to adhere to, for instance, checking windows, gates, and doors after the workday is finished to ensure all is properly locked and secured.
 Security Officers al need to keep logs during their shifts and prepare reports regarding minor and major incidents.

-Don’t forget to showcase your personal and communication skills where you are tasked with submitting warnings when someone is trespassing or loitering, even reprimanding employees and staff when certain rules are broken, explaining to them what the consequences of their actions are in a firm but polite manner.
+Don’t forget to showcase your personal and communication skills when you are tasked with submitting warnings when someone is trespassing or loitering, even reprimanding employees and staff when certain rules are broken, explaining to them what the consequences of their actions are in a firm but polite manner.
 Handling conflict is a vital skill for any Security Officer.
 Think about the irate executive who forgot his access card and now needs to complete a lengthy form to gain access to the building’s parking area

-Shiftwork is standard in a Security Officer’s work setting.
+Shiftwork is standard in a Security guard’s work setting.
 It would help if you clarified the length of your shifts, whether you have worked night shifts or used to working during weekends and holiday periods.